COVID-19 measures in No.14

 General: We kindly ask all of our guests not to invite non-residents into No.14.

-You will need to download the Social Pass app which is required by most restaurants and shops in Verbier for entry.
+You will need to download the Social Pass app which is required by essential shops in Verbier for entry.

 Further Information on COVID-19 measures in Switzerland